 Second, the girls were in touch with the Girl Up chapter at Wakefield High School in Arlington Virginia.
 They had hoped to teach each other how to make soap.
 When that fell foul of the pandemic, they decided to tell the story of COVID-19 from their respective countries.

 The story from Zimbabwe has been worrying.
 As of September 18, Zimbabwe has reported 7,733 cases, which is less than was predicted and feared.
 Given the country’s limited testing facilities, the true figure may be much higher.

 But the real question is – at what cost?
 Poor families in Chitungwiza and Epworth earn as little as $1,50 a day.
 The lockdown has prevented them from taking their goods to market and shopping for essential food stuffs.
 The regulations – on travel and masks – have fallen most heavily on poor families.
 Evelyn’s block warns of hunger.
 Vimbai is worried at the increase in domestic violence.
 Trish finds that rising costs are putting basic food commodities out of reach.

 These Zimbabwe squares form part of a international initiative to describe the ravages of CPVID-19.
 In Nepal, three women artists in the district of Bardiya have produced seven powerful squares which can be viewed here.
-Nine High School students in the US have also told their stories through embroidered squares.
+Nine High School students in the US have also told their stories through embroidered squares and developed a strong friendship with the Zimbabwe artists.
 The contrast between the three approaches is dramatic.
-We will now seek quilters in the US to assemble the three sets of squares.

 It is obligatory that every person going to work or town should produce a curfew pass/letter at a police road block in Zimbabwe.
 Police stop every vehicle passing by and ask people to produce their letters.